CDRE/EO: Far East Disciplinary Company

 Vietnam - Cam Ranh Bay - Tagne Island - Cam Binh - town - buildings - 2019

-The two-story buildings (one of them rebuilt), at the site of the former CDRE/EO camp on Tagne Island, in 2019. © Photo credit: LonaTour.vn
+The two-story building (in the center, by the road) at the site of the former CDRE/EO camp on Tagne Island, in 2019. © Photo credit: LonaTour.vn

 ———